 Saving on Accommodation

-Check out AllTheRooms: it’s a great database that condenses the accommodation offerings of many websites into one list of search results (it includes hotels, hostels, Airbnbs, Homeaway, B&Bs, and many more).
+Check out AllTheRooms: it’s a great database that condenses the accommodation offerings of many websites into one list of search results.
+It includes hotels, hostels, Airbnbs, Homeaway, B&Bs, and many more.
 The key is to be very specific with your criteria, and don’t be flexible about the price.
 It might seem like there’s nothing out there for $50 or less per night, but keep trying: we averaged $46 per night.
-I’d recommend looking no further than 2 miles from the city center, at least as a starting point; it’s not worth it to have cheap accommodation if you have to take a bunch of buses every day to see anything.
-Set your maximum price to $50 and see what comes up.
-Order the search results by best review—you don't have to skimp on cleanliness or safety to find an affordable place (we only stayed in places with excellent reviews).
-You can also play with the other settings to see what different items come up.
+I’d recommend looking no further than 2 miles from the city center, at least as a starting point.
+It’s not worth it to have cheap accommodation if it means you have to spend extra money each day on transportation.
+Order your search results by best review; you don't have to skimp on cleanliness or safety to find an affordable place.
+We only stayed in places with excellent reviews.

-If nothing’s coming up with your strict search criteria, then congrats, you’re setting a high bar, just as you should!
-Try relaxing certain criteria just a little bit and see what comes up.
-AllTheRooms is a great resource for seeing what sorts of accommodations are generally available in or around your price range.
+AllTheRooms is a great resource for seeing what types of accommodations are generally available in or around your price range.
 But if you're not having much luck, check out private rooms in hostels on Hostelbookers and studio apartments on Airbnb; you'll sometimes find more relevant results directly on these sites than appear on AllTheRooms.

 Side note: I would recommend Airbnb much more highly than Homeaway (a similar site).
 Airbnb lists all costs upfront, whereas Homeaway makes you contact the host directly and wait for a reply with a quote—which can be much higher than what’s listed on the website.
 You can’t really trust what comes up in a search, so it can be a waste of time.

-In general, we found that Airbnb studio apartments were the most affordable option that included a kitchen (so we could save money on food).
+In general, we found that Airbnb studio apartments were the most affordable option that included a kitchen, which we wanted in order to save money on food.
 Look for Airbnbs well in advance: we really lucked out with some wonderful apartments, but the ones we snagged were already almost fully booked 2 months in advance.
-Book as soon as you know your plans to get Airbnbs with great reviews (most of them have good cancellation policies, too, so it's better not to wait).
+Book as soon as you know your plans to get Airbnbs with great reviews.
+Most of them have good cancellation policies, too, so there's really no reason to wait.

 Saving on Food

 The biggest money-saver is eating breakfasts (and some other meals) in.
-Look for accommodation with a kitchen or kitchenette if at all possible (look for apartments/entire properties on Airbnb instead of rooms—this also gives you more privacy!).
+Look for accommodation with a kitchen or kitchenette if at all possible.
+An easy way to do this is to search for apartments or entire properties on Airbnb instead of rooms—this also gives you more privacy!
 We usually ate yogurt, fruit and bread for breakfast.
 Even if you can’t find a place with a kitchen, buy some dry breakfast foods to keep in your room (this is what we did in Venice).
-Plan to cook some dinners, too (definitely with some fresh pasta from the grocery store).
+Plan to cook some dinners, too, and definitely buy some fresh pasta from the grocery store.